janderudder/game-of-life/README.md

 Add `-I/path/to/SFML/includes` and `-L/path/to/SFML/libraries` if needed.

 ## Usage
 The program is divided in two modes : the editing and the simulation mode.
-It starts in editing mode, in which you can draw live cells or erase them, with the mouse.
+It starts in editing mode, in which you can draw live cells or erase them with the mouse.
 Then, on a press on the return key, the simulation starts, until you press this key again.
 You cannot draw in simulation mode.

 #### Keys :
 + Left click on cells to toggle their state in drawing mode.